rya-sge/access-denied/_posts/2025-05-30-credit-default-swap-overview.md

 #### Benefits of CDS on Blockchain

-- **Transparency**: A blockchain ledger can make CDS positions and exposures visible in real-time (while maintaining privacy with zero-knowledge proofs or permissioned chains).
+- **Transparency**: A blockchain ledger can make CDS positions and exposures visible in real-time through the use of public blockchain.
-- **Smart Contracts**: CDS terms could be codified into smart contracts, ensuring automatic execution of payouts when predefined events are triggered.
+- **Smart Contracts**: CDS terms could be codified into smart contracts, ensuring automatic execution of payouts when predefined transactions are triggered.
 - **Reduced Counterparty Risk**: Using decentralized finance (DeFi) principles and collateralized protocols, blockchain-based CDS could reduce the risk of one party defaulting.
 - **Auditability and Traceability**: Each transaction is permanently recorded, making audits simpler and reducing potential fraud.